Department for the study of modern rationality

 - Friedrich-Schiller-Universität Jena, Institut für Philosophie, Germany; area of cooperation: Hegel and German idealism

-- Univerzity of Pavel Josef Šafárik, Košice – Department of philosophy and History of philosophy, Slovakia; area of cooperation: Classical German philosophy
+- Univerzity of Pavel Josef Šafárik, Košice – Department of philosophy and History of philosophy, Slovakia; area of cooperation: German classical philosophy

 - 2011 Holger Gutschmidt (Universität Göttingen)